libvips/libvips/README.md

 # Dependencies

-libvips has to have gettext, glib-2.0 and libxml-2.0.
-The build system needs sh, pkg-config, swig, gtk-doc-tools, autoconf, gobject-introspection and gnu make.
+libvips has to have `gettext`, `glib2.0-dev` and `libxml2-dev`.
+Other dependencies are optional, see below.

 # Optional dependencies